To get an item into the calendar, email details to email@example.com or call Mike or Sharon at 559-875-2511.

 The Sanger Eagles’ taco nights are 5:30 to 7:30 p.m. the first and third Mondays of the month.
 Breakfasts will be from 8:30 to 10:30 a.m. every second Saturday of the month.
 The location is 225 J St. Details, Jim Batten 559-875-6820 or Denny Noller 559-392-1936.

 The Sanger branch of the Fresno County Public Library has has multiple programs.
 All-Level Chess is from 10:30 to 11:30 a.m.
 Saturdays.
 Kids’ Movies begins at 3:30 p.m. in May.
 The Builder’s Club is 3:30 p.m. the first and second Thursdays of the month for Lego enthusiasts.
 Inspired Yarns meet from 1 to 3 p.m.
 Mondays.
 A knitting, crochet and other needle work circle.
 All are invited to come learn, share or just relax with us and work a project.
 Beginners to advanced.
 Sit & Be Fit classes meet from 11 a.m. to noon Mondays.
-The library is at 1812 Seventh St.
+Low impact yoga exercises are designed for seniors or adults with limited mobility.
+The library is at 1812 Seventh St. Details, 559-875-2435.

 Sanger’s Parks and Recreation Division has announced an Open Gym program with futsal, basketball and volleyball from 2 to 8 p.m. every Sunday through the end of March at the Sanger Community Center, 730 Recreation Ave.
 Futsal is 2 to 4 p.m., basketball 4 to 6 p.m. and volleyball from 6 to 8 p.m.
 Details, email@example.com or 559-876-6300, ext.
 1430.